Thames and Severn Canal: Decline

 The condition of the canal continued to decline.
 Complaints were made about its state in 1874 and 1885, which resulted in surveys being undertaken, but little was done to remedy the situation.
-In 1893, the Thames and Severn company announced that the canal between Chalford and Inglesham would close two days later.
+In 1893, the Thames and Severn Canal Company announced that the canal between Chalford and Inglesham would close two days later.
 Negotiations with a number of interested parties took place, and having given an assurance to the Great Western Railway that it would not be converted into a railway, an act of Parliament was obtained in 1895, the Thames and Severn Canal Trust Act 1895 (58 & 59 Vict. c. cxlix), which formed a trust with powers to raise £15,000.
-The trust included representatives from the Sharpness New Docks & Gloucester & Birmingham Company, the Stroudwater Canal, the Staffs & Worcs Canal, the Severn Commissioners, Berkshire, Gloucestershire and Wiltshire county councils, and Stroud and Cirencester district councils.
+The trust included representatives from the Sharpness New Docks and Gloucester and Birmingham Navigation Company, the Stroudwater Canal, the Staffordshire and Worcestershire Canal, the Severn Commissioners; Berkshire, Gloucestershire and Wiltshire county councils; and Stroud and Cirencester district councils.
 At the same time as the trust refurbished the canal, the upper Thames was upgraded by the Thames Conservancy.

 Although the canal was re-opened in March 1899, lack of water on the summit level soon closed it again, after which Gloucestershire County Council suggested that they take it over, which was the first instance of a public body taking over a waterway in the public interest.
 They did so on 2 July 1901, by the Thames and Severn Canal Order Confirmation Act 1901 (1 Edw.
 7. c. iii).
 In 1925 they began negotiations with interested parties which ultimately led to the abandonment of the canal from Chalford to Inglesham in 1927.
 The Stroudwater Navigation managed to keep the remaining section open until 1933, when it was abandoned, and their own canal closed in 1941.